Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Adventure ~ Switchbacks ~ Remote ~ Dramatic Landscape ~ Hiking

 Dades Gorge stretches for 28 miles through Morocco’s High Atlas Mountains.
-It runs along the Dades River, starting near the town of Boumalne Dades and extending into the rugged mountains.
+It runs along the Dades River, starting near Boumalne Dades and extending into the rugged mountains.

 Dramatic cliffs, winding roads, and unique rock formations are its highlights.
 The towering orange and pink cliffs rise high, showcasing centuries of erosion perfect for family adventures.

-Dades Gorge is a quiet and tranquil destination for families looking to escape the crowds with a mix of culture and family-friendly exploration.
+Dades Gorge is a tranquil and safe destination for families looking to escape the crowds.
+It offers a mix of culture and family-friendly exploration.
 Traditional Berber villages line the valley, and local guesthouses welcome families with home-cooked tagines in cliff surroundings.

 Things To Do In Dades Gorge

 Dades Valley offers a more rustic Moroccan experience than other areas.
-There are a variety of unique and interesting things for families to explore.
+Families can explore a variety of unique and interesting things.

-- Stop at viewpoints Along Route des Gorges du Dades: Road trip the famous zig-zag roads through one of Morocco’s most scenic landscapes.
-Todra Gorge’s best viewpoint is at CafĂ©-restaurant Timzzillite Chez Mohamed.
+- Stop at viewpoints along the Route des Gorges du Dades: Take a road trip along the famous zig-zag roads through one of Morocco’s most scenic landscapes.
+Todra Gorge’s best viewpoint is at Café-restaurant Timzzillite Chez Mohamed.

 - Hike Monkey Fingers Rock: These unique, weathered rocks form a natural slot canyon where kids can climb and scramble the red limestone.
 They are called monkey paws or fingers as they resemble large finger-like structures.
 If you catch it at sunset, the rock glows red.

-- Hiking Opportunities: The hiking trails in Dades offer stunning views of the valley and surrounding mountains.
-It’s best suited for families with older children who can handle a bit more exertion as it is quite remote.
+- Hiking opportunities: The hiking trails in Dades offer stunning views of the valley and surrounding mountains.
+As they are quite remote, they’re best suited for families with older children who can handle a bit more exertion.

 Best Places To Stay In Dades Gorge